ColeBelfry/chatbot-tensorflow-v2.0/README.md

 -Nltk<br>
 -Punkt from nltk &nbsp;&nbsp;&nbsp;&nbsp; (nltk.download('punkt'))

-NOTE: This .json dataset is taken from the internet
+NOTE: This .json dataset is taken from the internet, credits to the creator